SUBMITTED BY DAVID DE COSTA

 Attending a séance became a fashionable event; and an industry.
 As the industry grew, it began to draw

-psychics and attending séances.
-It also drew the interest of journalists, authors, scientists and
+and attending séances.
+It also drew the interest of journalists, authors, scientists and psychologists who

 People began testing many of these mediums.
 Many were frauds pitching parlor tricks though there